 The study committee continued to meet after the interim jurisdiction of the Historical Commission ended on September 10, 2021.
-Drafts of the preliminary report were presented and discussed on October 20, 2021 and at each subsequent meeting. ... [to be continued]
+Drafts of the preliminary report were presented and discussed on October 20, 2021 and at each subsequent meeting.
+On April 20, 2022, the committee voted to adopt this Preliminary Report by a vote of 4-0, with one abstention and two members absent.